Definitions of Correlation

-1. (noun) In statistical analysis, a broad term describing how a change in one variable is associated with a similar pattern of variation in another variable across cases in a dataset.
+- (noun) In statistical analysis, a broad term describing how a change in one variable is associated with a similar pattern of variation in another variable across cases in a data set.

 - Plural: correlations

 - A correlation can be positive or negative.
-When variables move in the same direction they are positively correlated and when an increase in one variable, decreases another variable they are negatively correlated.
+When variables move in the same direction, they are positively correlated, and when an increase in one variable causes a decrease in another variable, they are negatively correlated.

 - Perfect correlation is unlikely in the social sciences.

-- Correlation between two variables is measured statistically by a correlation coefficient (coefficient of association).
+- Correlation between two variables is measured statistically by a correlation coefficient (also called coefficient of association).
 There are different tests of correlation depending on the type of data and the characteristic of relationship being examined.
-A common test is the Pearson product-movement correlation (commonly referred to as Pearson correlation, r) which tests the linear correlation between two variables where data approximates interval level characteristics.
+A common test is the Pearson product-movement correlation (commonly referred to as Pearson correlation, r) which tests for linear correlation between two variables where data approximates interval level characteristics.
 When data does not meet the assumptions for the Pearson correlation test, nonparametric tests for rank correlation may be applied.

 - Also called correlativity.

 - When two variables (verb) correlate they are (adverb) correlationally or (adverb) correlatively connected and (adjective) correlational or (adjective) correlative and (adjective) correlational analysis determines the strength of two variables using (noun) correlational statistics.